lucas-z99/MangaReader/README.md

  - Drop file / Mini directory navigator

 WIP:
- - search / add tag / filter when navigating (cmd only currently)
+ - search / add tag / filter (cmd only currently)
- - need a beter navigation system when library gets HUGE (a folder navigator shows 1st pic of all folders?)
+ - need beter navigation when local library gets HUGE
+ - some hack-ish web capability would be nice?  ->  either directly from web, or cloud drive / server (so you don't have to maintain the library locally)
+ - better async loading  <-  maybe it's C++ time?

 Tsukkomi:
  - WPF didn't make it easy for dual monitors...